simp/simp-packer/README.md

 1. [Using `rake simp:packer:matrix`](#using-rake-simppackermatrix)

-   - still under development and has been thoroughly tested.
+   - still under development and has not been thoroughly tested.
    - Builds multiple Vagrant boxes based on a matrix of settings.
    - Publishes each box plus JSON files with **_versioned_** metadata to a local directory tree.